ksator/automated_tickets_management_with_healthbot_saltstack/README.md

 # About this project

-Event driven automation using Healthbot and SaltStack
+Event driven automation using Healthbot and SaltStack and Junos

 - Healthbot is used to collect data from the network, store the data collected, process the data collected.
 - Based on healthbot configuration and network devices status, webhook notifications are sent from healthbot to SaltStack.